On Friday morning, July 29th, a large oil tank exploded at an oil well

 For example, the injured employee may seek to recover damages against

-of a defective product, or a contractor that improperly installed, maintained,
+manufacturer of a defective product, or a contractor that improperly installed, maintained, or used equipment

 Call Glenda Cochran Associates for Third-Party Lawsuits